 For example, in pass-through entities, tax obligations will typically “pass” to the individual owners of the business.
 Thus, those individuals will be responsible for paying their allocable share of the net income of the business.
 Pass-through entities in New Mexico include business associations other than:

-If your business is a pass-through entity, your New Mexico tax return due date is the same as the due date for your yearly federal tax return.
+If your business is a qualified business income deduction, your New Mexico tax return due date is the same as the due date for your yearly federal tax return.

 Next, you should determine whether your business is subject to any employment tax obligations.
 In New Mexico, this is referred to as a wage withholding tax.